Diversity Data Snapshots (DDS)

 Diversity Data Snapshots (DDS) is an electronic newsletter containing relevant news sources, data points, and research findings related to diversity in higher education, academic medicine, and health equity.
 This resource is created by the AAMC’s Diversity Policy and Programs (DPP) unit to help medical schools build capacity for diversity and institutional excellence.

-Please contact Jennifer Eliason, Senior Research Analyst, at 202-828-0560 or firstname.lastname@example.org with any questions or suggestions.
+Please contact Jennifer Eliason, Lead Research Analyst, at 202-828-0560 or firstname.lastname@example.org with any questions or suggestions.

 This month’s DDS presentation uses data from the National Institutes of Health (NIH) 2014 Physician-Scientist Workforce Report and AAMC data on M.D./Ph.D. medical students and medical school faculty to provides an overview of the racial and ethnic disparity in the Physician-Scientist pipeline, workforce, & National Institutes of Health funding.